Skip to main content

 We often get asked about the best way to add a background image to an email newsletter.
 Well, the good news is that there's a reliable way to get a repeating background image to surround your content in most major email clients, including Gmail and Outlook 2007!
 In this post, we'll walk through two techniques which can be combined to give your design some background image love.

 Look, I've written some darn ugly code in my time, but I still get itchy when I use tables.
-In so much as we shy from them, it should come as no surprise to you folks at home that a fair few attributes are fairly well supported by the major email clients...
-And in particular, .
+In so much as we shy from them, it should come as no surprise to you folks at home that a fair few table attributes are fairly well supported by the major email clients...
+And in particular,background.

 So far so good.
 The table will expand downwards as you add more content, so a repeating background image will tile just nicely until the end of your email.